22分钟阅读更新于 2026年6月

 3. Atami Sekitei (Atami)

 Atami is the fastest luxury escape from Tokyo, and Atami Sekitei showcases why.
 In just 50 minutes, the Tokaido Shinkansen whisks you from the urban sprawl to this coastal onsen town.
-Atami Sekitei is an oasis of calm, built in the traditional Sukiya style around a stunning Japanese garden with a large koi pond.
+Atami Sekitei is an oasis of calm, built in the traditional Sukiya style around a beautiful Japanese garden with a large koi pond.
 The ryokan is composed of discrete villas and rooms, many with their own private rotenburo, ensuring a sense of seclusion.
 Its signature offering is the combination of this classic architecture with sweeping views of Sagami Bay.
 Waking up to the sunrise over the ocean from your own hot spring bath is the quintessential Atami experience.
 The cuisine is a highlight, featuring fresh local seafood from the nearby bay.
+For the full Atami inventory — luxury, mid-tier, and budget alike — see our 9-pick Atami ryokan ranking.

 Access: A mere 50-minute ride on the Tokaido Shinkansen from Tokyo Station to Atami Station, followed by a 5-minute taxi ride.